akashvercetti/akashvercetti/README.md

 <h1 align="left">About Me</h1>

 <p align="justify">Hello.
 I'm Akash Malhotra.
 I am an iOS developer with a wealth of experience in and knowledge about developing mobile applications and SDKs.
 One of my areas of expertise lies in creating/maintaining open source SDKs that allow other developers to build upon and extend the functionality of their applications.
 Over the years, I have contributed to several prominent open source projects and have even released a library of my own on Cocoapods.
-In addition to my work with open source, I have a track record of successfully delivering high-quality iOS applications.</p>
+In addition to my work with open source SDKs, I have a track record of successfully delivering high-quality iOS applications.
+I have also worked in Android app development and API creation using Node JS/Express JS.</p>

 <h1 align="left">Skillset</h1>